Achievable logoAchievable logo

 Washer method

-Use this method when the solid is hollow in the center.
-Each slice is a washer - a circle with a smaller circle removed.
+Use the washer method when the solid is hollow in the center.
+Each cross-section is a washer: an outer circle minus an inner circle.

 Formula: